nextcloud/previewgenerator/README.md

 Loop over all files and try to generate previews for them.
 If `user-id` is supplied just loop over the files for that user.

+### preview:generate-all --path="[path from nextcloud/data directory]"

+Loop over all files in the given directory and try to generate previews for them.
+The user_id is determined by the path and the user_id parameter is ignored if supplied.
+Example: `occ preview:generate-all --path="/[username]/files/[folder path]"`

 ### preview:pre-generate

 Do the actual pregeneration.
 This means only for new or modified files (since